-Kozyrkov's decision making process
+Kozyrkov's decision making (pre) process

-Determine how you will make the decision with no additional information (what would the default choice be?)
+Determine how you will make the decision in the absence of additional information (what would the default choice be?)
 2

 Define how you would make the decision if you had access to any information you wanted.
 What would it take to convince you otherwise?
 3